Pharyngeal arch: First arch

 The first pharyngeal arch, also mandibular arch (corresponding to the first branchial arch of fish), is the first of six pharyngeal arches that develops during the fourth week of development.
 It is located between the stomodeum and the first pharyngeal groove.

 Processes

 This arch divides into a maxillary process and a mandibular process, giving rise to structures including the bones of the lower two-thirds of the face and the jaw.
 The maxillary process becomes the maxilla (or upper jaw, although there are large differences among animals), and palate while the mandibular process becomes the mandible or lower jaw.
 This arch also gives rise to the muscles of mastication.

 Meckel's cartilage

 Meckel's cartilage forms in the mesoderm of the mandibular process and eventually regresses to form the incus and malleus of the middle ear, the anterior ligament of the malleus and the sphenomandibular ligament.
 The mandible or lower jaw forms by perichondral ossification using Meckel's cartilage as a 'template', but the mandible does not arise from direct ossification of Meckel's cartilage.

 Derivatives

-The skeletal elements and muscles are derived from mesoderm of the pharyngeal arches.
+The following skeletal elements and muscles are derived from mesoderm of the pharyngeal arches.